RayRoestenburg/patterns/README.md

 The <code>BackOffSender</code> uses a <code>SupervisorStrategy.stoppingStrategy</code>.
 If the child fails for any kind of reason it is terminated.
 The <code>BackOffSender</code> watches the child and creates a new child on receiving a <code>Terminated</code> message and continues to send messages with the new child.
 The terminated child sends its last failed message up to the supervisor (the <code>BackOffSender</code>).
 This failed message is retried by the <code>BackOffSender</code>.

 The failed message is scheduled when the child dies after a delay that is decided by the back off algorithm.
 When the message succeeds the back off algorithm is reset.

+The child actor used in the test simply throws an <code>IllegalArgumentException</code> when it receives a 500 status code to simulate a crash.
+The <code>BackOffSenderTest</code> shows a very minimal test to verify that the sender receives responses as is expected even though the consumer it is sent to fails for a number of consecutive calls.